outreachy/website/docs/onboarding-coordinator-flow.md

 ----

 [Page] List of all past and current participating FOSS communities in Outreachy
+* Timeline of this round (link to dates in most recent round page)
+* Outreachy blurb, link to mentor and coordinator pages
 * Page shows the status of whether a community is going to participate

 * Possible status: